A Complete Palm Springs Travel Guide

 Best Restaurants In Palm Springs

-The Pink Cabana: ($$$) Part of the Sands Hotel this spot was designed with the prettiest touches.
+The Pink Cabana: ($$$) My favorite restaurant in this weekend travel guide to Palm Springs is The Pink Cabana.
+Part of the Sands Hotel this spot was designed with the prettiest touches.
 Also has incredible food!
 Get the French Toast and thank me later.

 King’s Highway: ($$) Affordable brunch spot with a retro diner vibe.
 They have outdoor seating by the pool to watch all the hipsters in action (I kid, I kid).